DenisSusorov/RMSD-per-residue/README.md

 # RMSD-per-residue
-This bash script calculates per residue RMSD between two PDB files (without any alignments).
-The script works on atoms common in the two PDBs (no need to use models with identical number of residues).
-The resulting file contains ATOMs common between the two PDBs, with coordinates from the first PDB and with per residue RMSD in the b-factor column.
+This bash script extracts matching atoms in two PDBs, calculates per residue RMSD for them and writes a new PDB with coordinates from the first PDB and with per atom RMSD in the b-factor column.
 **Requirements**:

 1. bash with gawk